 Before you begin, make sure you locate a squat rack and a barbell.
 Load the bar with a weight you're comfortable with and rack the bar at chest height.

 Stand with your feet parallel to each other and shoulder-width apart.
-Your toes should be turned out slightly and you should have a slight bend in your knees.
+Your toes should be turned out slightly, and you should have a slight bend in your knees.

 Reach out to grab the bar slightly outside of shoulder-width apart.
 Now, step underneath the bar and rest it on top of your traps or upper back.

 Extend your knees to straighten out your legs and stand with the barbell on your back.
-Take a couple steps back and reposition your feet.
+Take a couple of steps back and reposition your feet.
 Remember, they should be roughly shoulder-width apart with your toes rotated slightly outward.

 Make sure to keep your chest tall, core braced, and back straight throughout the entire movement ...
 This will help prevent injury and properly engage the right muscles.